Archive 81 (podcast): Influences

 Powell and Sollinger view Orson Welles' radio drama The War of the Worlds as an inspiration and influence for their work on Archive 81.
 The show has influences from the soft horror and paranormal horror popularized by 90s television series such as Twin Peaks and The X Files.
 The show also has similarities to a Roberto Bolaño novel and contains references to David Cronenberg's film Videodrome.
 The show also has similarities to the urban horror themes present in series such as Candyman.

 The show has been described as a radio drama, found-footage podcast, and a fictional scripted investigative journalism podcast.
 The show uses themes of conspiracy theories.
 The show is a mix of horror, fantasy, and sci-fi.

 While not playing in the worlds of H.P.
-Lovecraft, there are clear connections to some of Lovecraft's works, such as The Call of Cthulhu or At the Mountains of Madness.
-For example, there is a reference to a woman with gills, which would be a Deep One in Lovecraft's world or to "Non-Euclidean geometry".
+Lovecraft, there are clear connections to some of Lovecraft's works, such as "The Call of Cthulhu" and "At the Mountains of Madness."
+For example, there are references to "non-Euclidean geometry" and to a woman with gills, a Deep One in Lovecraft's world.